IncidentNormal/flight-tower/NOTES.md

 - The events, which we are choosing to store in, and consume from, a file, are really the equivalent of a database.
     - If we consider this to be the case, then the fact that we are receiving data for _all_ flights and returning output for _all_ flights is really just a quirk of the use-case.
 If it were a database then we could easily return data for a subset of Flights and then only return output for these Flights too.
-    - For arguments sake you could use sqlite here, but for simplicity I will leave it as a flat file.
+    - For argument's sake you could use sqlite here, but for simplicity I will leave it as a flat file.

 Implicit requirements